- 1 So Why Was I Taking The Thing For A Two-Week Test Drive?

 Thorough, But Painless

-One of the things that really impressed both of us was that Dani never got sore (she was tender, but never sore) from using the Medela Pump in Style.
+One of the things that impressed both of us was that Dani never got sore (she was tender but never sore) from using the Medela Pump in Style.
 We both remembered my experience when my twins were born by emergency C-section and had to stay in the NICU for three weeks.
 The hospital gave me a breast pump to use at night and it was downright painful.
-The cups had a tendency to pinch and the suction was not adjustable at all.
+The cups tended to pinch and the suction was not adjustable at all.

 Affordable, Even For Moms On A Budget

 We both agreed very easily that the Medela Pump in Style was very affordable.
 Dani had been looking at the Ameda Purely Yours breast pump, which was the second-place breast pump according to our MyBaby.org tally and which runs about $20 cheaper than the Medela Pump in Style Advanced.
 However, she fell completely in love with the Medela and ordered one from Amazon three days before I left!
 Dani informed me in no uncertain terms that she wasn’t going to let me take “The Best Breast Pump You Can Buy” until she had her own!

 We’ve seen it as low as $2xx on Amazon, including free shipping, which makes it a great deal.
 The Ameda Purely Yours is $20 or so less but isn’t nearly as adjustable and some moms told us it didn’t always empty their breasts, either.
 If you see the Medela Pump in Style Advanced offered with free shipping on Amazon, grab it because they tend to run out fairly quickly.

 All in all, I have to admit that babysitting my tiny nephew for two weeks and having Dani test drive the Medela Pump in Style Advanced made me wish I needed a breast pump again.